 Lockers and locks are available for each student's convenience.
 It is the student's responsibility to keep the equipment in good working condition.
 Any problems with a lock or locker should be reported to the office immediately.
 For student security of personal belongings, the locker shall be kept always locked.
 Students will not be permitted to go to lockers during instructional time.
 Students are not permitted to share a locker.
 Materials found in a locker will be considered the property of the student who purchased the locker for the school year.
-Backpacks and gym bags must be kept in lockers during the school day.
-Purses must be the size of a pencil box.
+Backpacks, personal electronics, and gym bags must be kept in lockers during the school day.
+Purses must be of such size as to fit in a pencil box.
 No oversized purses or totes.
 Gym bags may be carried from the locker to the gym and back to the locker only.
 Lockers will be assigned either during the summer or the early part of the school year.
 Replacement costs for lost or student damaged locks are \$10.00.
 Students whose lockers require extensive cleaning at the end of the school year may be charged a cleaning fee.
 Locker rentals will be \$5.00 annually.
+Student Council receives these funds to clean the lockers and reset the combinations yearly.